SecureChat/README/README.md

 We view our application as a complementary of mainstream social platforms, an introduction to more technically advanced distributed communication solutions and a trade-off between technology and easy accessibility.

 **Any usage of this application should obey local laws and regulations.
 Users should take full responsibility of messages conveyed by this application.
-All kinds of inappropriate messages are highly discouraged.**
+All kinds of inappropriate messages are highly discouraged.
+Other than developing uses, this application is not allowed to be spread or used in P.R.China.**

 If you have any questions or suggestions, contact us at securechatemail@gmail.com.